optframe/optframe/README.md

 ### Search Space

-Search Space is officially defined as the pair of Solution Space and Evaluation/Objective Space.
+Search Space is defined on OptFrame as the pair of Solution* Space and Objective Space.
 It also accepts a powerset of Solution Space together with powerset of Objective Space (for population/multiobjective search).

+(*) Solution Space is also called Decision Space by some authors: _(Lust, T., & Teghem, J. (2009).
+Two-phase Pareto local search for the biobjective traveling salesman problem.
+Journal of Heuristics, 16(3), 475–510. doi:10.1007/s10732-009-9103-9)_.

 ### InitialSearch